 Enter the Mayflash / TigerGame driver is the Alternative to XBCD.

 The reason why we looked into the Mayflash / TigerGame driver is a few years back we did a blog about the original Xbox controller and how to get these relics from the past working on your windows 10 box.
 It worked however it quickly became the most commented section on our blog and for those who commented there I want to say “Thank you!”
 Your input makes a very important impact in how we do things on our site, what works, and what doesn’t.
 It’s apparent that there’s a LOT of you guys out there that love your old school hardware.

-Can you use the chinesse Xbox receiver on an Xbox One controller.
+Can you use the Chinese Xbox receiver on an Xbox One controller?

 We decided it was time to break off a section for all of the controller games that you can play with your Xbox controller.
-In particular we will be focusing on controller games which allow for couch/party mode.
-This is the mode that is most highlighted with games such as Smash Brothers on nintendo consoles where a bunch of people all gather around one unit with a large TV instead of the more traditional LAN party environment where everyone is networked on their own individual PC.
-Any game that allows for more then one person to play on a single PC and preferably multiple people would qualify as a couch and/or party game.
+In particular, we will be focusing on controller games that allow for couch/party mode.
+This is the mode that is most highlighted with games such as Smash Brothers on Nintendo consoles where a bunch of people all gather around one unit with a large TV instead of the more traditional LAN party environment where everyone is networked on their own individual PC.
+Any game that allows for more than one person to play on a single PC and preferably multiple people would qualify as a couch and/or party game.